 Choosing the right web hosting for your business is a difficult task.
 We took that pain and compiled the list of different types of web hosting in this article.

 Web hosting plans are not all about money.
-Because every project is different and the requirement is also different.
+Because every project is different and the requirements are also different.

-Choosing the right web hosting is about analyzing your requirement and choosing a web hosting that aligns with that requirements for survival and scalability.
-It’s all about choosing the right amount of resources that your website need.
+Choosing the right web hosting is about analyzing your requirements and choosing a web hosting that aligns with that requirement for survival and scalability.
+It’s all about choosing the right amount of resources that your website needs.
 Anything else beyond that is a waste.

 Now, Let’s get into this article and find out what are the different types of web hosting available in the market.